fwtrailsapp/fakeapi/APISPEC.md

 * top_speed - **TODOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO**
 * calories_burned - float
 * exercise_type - string, an ExcerciseType datatype
-* path - array of linestrings
+* path - array of linestrings, because an activity can be paused

 ### Response